datagrok-ai/public/help/develop/extending-and-customizing.md

 !-- TITLE: Extending and customizing Datagrok -->
 <!-- SUBTITLE: -->

-# Extending and customizing Datagrok
+# Extending and Customizing Datagrok

 Datagrok is built highly extensible, composable and customizable.
 Many parts of the Datagrok platform can be enhanced by plugins using our [JavaScript API](js-api.md).
 The plugins are structured and delivered to the platform